timgws/OSeXy/README.md

     ## Run Installer
     sh install.sh

+## Warning

+    This script is designed to be run on a new, fresh, cleanly installed Mac.

+    Not doing so may have unintended consiquences.

+    This script will clear your Dock, and may change a handful of settings.

 ## Disclaimer
 OSeXy is a WIP personal project, hence it's very opinionated, poorly tested and incomplete.
 I'll improve it over time, but maybe you can find one or two niceties on how I tackle OSX bootstrapping.